FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_VelocityEmailNotificationPackage/c_st_emailNotificationOverview.md

 <img src="/Images/SecureTransport/emailnotificationmessage_example.PNG" class="maxWidth" alt="Velocity Email Notification - File delivery failure" />

-There are many scenarios in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> which might require generating a notification.
+There are many scenarios in {{< SecureTransport/componentshortname  >}} which might require generating a notification.
 This package contains examples that show how to generate a notification when:

 -   A server upload delivery exhausts its retry count.
 -   A sender or recipient needs to be notified when a file upload or download completes